holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/00_maps_and_lists/lesson_plan.md

         - Relationship?
     - Discuss when come back
         - Note: index of a book problem (dict[str, int]) from my first job interview
-- Power of Dictionaries
-    - Can basically represent all the others

 ## Homework